neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 For example, there's an account by a German general who went to one of these mass killing sites, and he talked about all these people having to wait in long lines, like up to a mile long as they inched their way towards the killing pits, as the people in front of them slowly but surely were wiped out, and that there were stops along the way, and at this stop you take off your clothes, at this stop you drop off your valuables, and the people knew what was going on.

-In the book "Soldaten" by Sanka Nitzel and Harald Weltzer, they quote German Major General Walter Brunn's description, his eyewitness account of one of these, as he says, "lining up for death" sort of incidences, and the general says, quote, "Six men with Tommy guns were posted at each pit.
+In the book "Soldaten" by Sanka Nitzel and Harald Weltzer, they quote German Major General Walter Brunn's description, his eyewitness account of one of these, as he says, "lining up for death" sort of incidences, and the general says:

+> Six men with Tommy guns were posted at each pit.
+>
-The pits were 24 meters in length and three meters in breadth.
+> The pits were 24 meters in length and three meters in breadth.
+>

-They had to lie down like sardines in a tin, with their heads in the center.
+> They had to lie down like sardines in a tin, with their heads in the center.
+>

-Above them were six men with Tommy guns who gave them the coup de gras.
+> Above them were six men with Tommy guns who gave them the coup de gras.
+>

-When I arrived, those pits were so full that the living had to lie down on top of the dead.
+> When I arrived, those pits were so full that the living had to lie down on top of the dead.
+>

-Then they were shot, and in order to save room, they had to lie down neatly in layers.
+> Then they were shot, and in order to save room, they had to lie down neatly in layers.
+>

-Before this, however, they were stripped of everything at one of the stations.
+> Before this, however, they were stripped of everything at one of the stations.
+>

-Here at the edge of the wood were the three pits they used that Sunday, and here they stood in a queue," he says, one and a half kilometers long, that's about a mile long, "which approached step by step, a queueing up for death," he says.
+> Here at the edge of the wood were the three pits they used that Sunday, and here they stood in a queue," he says, one and a half kilometers long, that's about a mile long, "which approached step by step, a queueing up for death," he says.
+>

-As they drew nearer, they saw what was going on.
+> As they drew nearer, they saw what was going on.
+>

-For here they had to hand over their jewelry and suitcases.
+> For here they had to hand over their jewelry and suitcases.
+>

-All good stuff was put into the suitcases, and the remainder thrown on a heap.
+> All good stuff was put into the suitcases, and the remainder thrown on a heap.
+>

-This was to serve as clothing for our suffering population.
+> This was to serve as clothing for our suffering population.
+>

-And then, a little further on, they had to undress, and 500 meters in front of the wood stripped completely.
+> And then, a little further on, they had to undress, and 500 meters in front of the wood stripped completely.
+>

-They were only permitted to keep on a chamois or knickers.
+> They were only permitted to keep on a chamois or knickers.
+>

-They were all women and small two-year-old children.
+> They were all women and small two-year-old children.
+>

-Then all those cynical remarks.
+> Then all those cynical remarks.
+>

-If only I had seen those Tommy Gunners who were relieved every hour because of overexertion carry out their task with distaste.
+> If only I had seen those Tommy Gunners who were relieved every hour because of overexertion carry out their task with distaste.
+>

-But no, nasty remarks like, "Here comes a Jewish beauty.
+> But no, nasty remarks like, "Here comes a Jewish beauty.
+>

-I can still see it in all my memory.
+> I can still see it in all my memory.
+>

-A pretty woman in a flame-covered chamois talk about keeping the race pure.
+> A pretty woman in a flame-covered chamois talk about keeping the race pure.
+>

-At Riga, they first slept with them, and then they shot them to prevent them from talking."
+> At Riga, they first slept with them, and then they shot them to prevent them from talking."

 So he says, even at the end, as these people are about to be shot, as they've been waiting and lining up to be shot, as they're approaching the gunman, the gunman make comments like, "Here comes a pretty beauty."